gw2efficiency/item-value/README.md

 ### v1

-- [ ] Deploy this into gw2-api and set a new "value" key
+- [X] Include this into gw2-api and set a new "value" key
-- [ ] Expose a new /items/all-values endpoint `{id: 1, price: 12, value: 12}`
+- [X] Expose a new /items/all-values endpoint `{id: 1, value: 12}`
-- [ ] Use the value key for skin prices
+- [X] Use the value key for skin prices
+- [ ] Deploy new version of gw2-api
 - [ ] Flip the legacy backend to ues /items/all-values instead of prices
 - [ ] Turn off the "custom item prices" command and endpoint (& remove from gw2api)
 - [ ] Show value in item tooltips